 FEBRUARY 2025 UPDATE

-The St William team attended a Development forum on the 13th February 2025, chaired by Royal Borough of Kensington and Chelsea (RBKC).
+The St William team attended a Development Forum on the 13th February 2025, chaired by Royal Borough of Kensington and Chelsea (RBKC).
 The Development forum provided an opportunity for the team to present the latest proposals and respond to questions from the community prior to a planning submission.
 This was the second Development forum St William have attended.

 You can download a copy of the presentation shared at the Developer forum here.